Michel Foucault: Biopower

 In the era of biopower, death has become a scandal and a catastrophe, but despite this biopower has according to Foucault killed more people than any other form of power has ever done before it.
 Under sovereign power, the sovereign king could kill people to exert his power or start wars simply to extend his kingdom, but during the era of biopower wars have instead been motivated by an ambition to "protect life itself".
 Similar motivations has also been used for genocide.
 For example, Nazi Germany motivated its attempt to eradicate Jews, the mentally ill and disabled with the motivation that Jews were "a threat to the German health", and that the money spent on healthcare for mentally ill and disabled people would be better spent on "viable Germans".
 Chloë Taylor also mentions the Iraq War was motivated by similar tenets.
 The motivation was at first that Iraq was thought to have weapons of mass destruction and connections to Al-Qaeda.
-However, when the Bush and Blair administrations didn't find any evidence to support either of these theories, the motivation for the war was changed.
+However, when the Bush and Blair administrations did not find any evidence to support either of these theories, the motivation for the war was changed.
 In the new motivation, the cause of the war was said to be that Saddam Hussein had committed crimes against his own population.
 Taylor means that in modern times, war has to be "concealed" under a rhetoric of humanitarian aid, despite the fact that these wars often cause humanitarian crises.

 During the 19th century, slums were increasing in number and size across the western world.
 Criminality, illness, alcoholism and prostitution was common in these areas, and the middle class considered the people who lived in these slums as "unmoral" and "lazy".
 The middle class also feared that this underclass sooner or later would "take over" because the population growth was greater in these slums than it was in the middle class.
 This fear gave rise to the scientific study of eugenics, whose founder Francis Galton had been inspired by Charles Darwin and his theory of natural selection.
 According to Galton, society was preventing natural selection by helping "the weak", thus causing a spread of the "negative qualities" into the rest of the population.